AllianceCMS/AllianceCMS/readme.md

 ##What Is AllianceCMS?

-* Open Source (BSD 2-Clause License)
-* Easy To Use
 * Flexible
 * Secure
-* Web Standards Compliant
-* PHP 5.4+ Compatible
+* Easy To Use
 * Easy To Develop With
 * Easy To Create Custom Look And Layout
+* PHP 5.4+ Compatible
+* Web Standards Compliant
+* Open Source (BSD 2-Clause License)

+##Join The AllianceCMS Community!

 AllianceCMS is still under development, with new features added frequently.
-If you would like to get involved, please contact me at [contribute@alliancecms.com](mailto:contribute@alliancecms.com)
+If you would like to get involved, please contact us at [contribute@alliancecms.com](mailto:contribute@alliancecms.com)

 Here are some areas that could use a contribution: